These apple blondies are a warm and indulgent treat for the colder months. They're perfectly spiced and extra gooey and soft.

 - It's just SO easy.
 The applesauce gives us all that great apple flavor, so you can technically make these blondies year-round.
 No need to have fresh apples on-hand.

-- Between the cinnamon, ginger, and nutmeg, the spices in these brownies are just perfect.
+- Between the cinnamon, ginger, and nutmeg, the mix of spices in these blondies are just perfect.

-To make my gluten free apple blondies, we'll start by combining all of our dry ingredients, just so it's ready to use when we need it.
+STEP ONE: Start by combining all of the dry ingredients so that it's ready to use when we need it.
 Set that mixture aside and grab your electric mixer.

-Bake on 350ºF for about 22 minutes.
-Allow the blondies to cool completely before slicing up into individual bars.
+STEP SEVEN: Bake on 350ºF for about 25-30 minutes.
+Allow the apple blondies to cool completely before slicing up into individual bars.

 - As always, my top tip is to weigh your flour out using a kitchen scale, if you have one.
 This is the best way to ensure accuracy!
 Adding too much or too little flour can really affect the end result.
 We'll need 246 grams of flour for this recipe.